 Original post in the E-san Land Reform News agency website:

-During 4 and 5 August 2016, military officials from the Maha Sakdiphonsep Army Camp, the 2nd Infantry Division, the 8th Infantry Regiment, the Assistant to the District Chief Officer of Phu Pha Man and police from the Chum Phae police station have gone to the house, no. 488, Moo 11, Tambon Na Nong Thum, Chum Phae District, Khonkaen which belonged to Mrs. Boonrod Kaewsing, 60 years, mother of a land activist.
+On 4 and 5 August 2016, military officials from the Maha Sakdiphonsep Army Camp, the 2nd Infantry Division, the 8th Infantry Regiment, the Assistant to the District Chief Officer of Phu Pha Man, and police from the Chum Phae police station went to the house, no. 488, Moo 11, Tambon Na Nong Thum, Chum Phae District, Khonkaen which belonged to Mrs. Boonrod Kaewsing, 60 years, mother of a land activist.

-After the launch of the Forest Reclamation Policy on 2 June 2015, the Chief of the Phu Pha Man National Park had sent a letter to the village claiming that awarding of land title deeds was to begin.
+After the launch of the Forest Reclamation Policy on 2 June 2015, the Chief of the Phu Pha Man National Park sent a letter to the village claiming that the awarding of land title deeds was to begin.
 The community was concerned that it was part of the forest reclamation policy and that the state shall implement the cabinet resolution made on 30 June 1998, which had been issued without public participation.
 Therefore he and representatives from various committees had gone to talk with the Chief of the National Park, Chum Phae’s District Chief Officer, and his deputies.
-Some solution could be forged, though lately the authorities have gravitated toward reverting to the previous solution which has been opposed to by local people and it had led to a number of consultations.
+Some solutions could be forged, though lately, the authorities have gravitated toward reverting to the previous solution which has been opposed by local people and has led to some consultations.

 “The officials did not allow the villagers to take photos.
 The picture given to him by a neighbor was taken from a rather faraway spot.
-That the military, police and administrative officials had gone to look for him at home had caused much more concern.
+That the military, police, and administrative officials had gone to look for him at home had caused much more concern.
 Most importantly, the officials had taken the photo of the house all around.
-They had asked to enter the house, but his mother did not give them the permission.
+They had asked to enter the house, but his mother did not permit them.
 His mother normally suffers from high blood pressure and stress.
-The incidence has simply made her more stressful.
-She could longer eat or sleep.
-She is worried that her son would be arrested and charged on some offenses.
-He still wants to continue his land right activism to defend the right to land in his hometown although he feels concerned about his mother.
-The incidence was a violation of human rights by trying to harass and threaten him making him fear.
-He wants himself to be treated fairly” said Chadet.
+The incident has simply made her more stressed.
+She could no longer eat or sleep.
+She is worried that her son will be arrested and charged with some offenses.
+He still wants to continue his land rights activism to defend the right to land in his hometown although he feels concerned about his mother.
+The incident was a violation of human rights by trying to harass and threaten him making him fearful.
+He wants himself to be treated fairly” said Cadet.